Arturo Giovannitti: Early life

-Arturo Giovannitti was born January 7, 1884, in Ripabottoni in what is now the Province of Campobasso, Italy, at the time part of the Abruzzi but now part of Molise.
+Arturo Giovannitti was born in 1884 in Ripabottoni, in what is now the Province of Campobasso, Italy, at the time part of the Abruzzi but now part of Molise.
 He immigrated to Canada in 1900 and, after working in a coal mine and railroad crew, began preaching in a Presbyterian mission.
 He soon came to the United States, where he studied at Union Theological Seminary.
 Although he did not graduate, he ran rescue missions for Italians in Brooklyn and Pittsburgh.
 He also began writing for the weekly newspaper of the Italian Socialist Federation.
 In 1911, he became the newspaper's editor.

 Political career

 On January 1, 1912, in accordance with a new state law, the textile mills of Lawrence, Massachusetts, posted new rules limiting the hours of workers to 54 a week, down from the previous 56.
 It soon became clear that the employers had no intention of adjusting wage rates upwards to make up for the lost work time, and a strike ensued.

 On January 12, 1912, the Italian-language branch of the Industrial Workers of the World Local 20 decided to send to New York City for Joe Ettor, the organization's top Italian-language leader, to come to Lawrence and lead the strike.
 Within a few days, Ettor called his friend Giovannitti to Lawrence to coordinate relief efforts.
 Giovannitti soon began speaking to Italians.
 His most noted address was his "Sermon on the Common," which modified Jesus's Beatitudes to decidedly less passive stances, such as "Blessed are the rebels, for they shall reconquer the earth."

 On January 29, a striker, Anna LoPizzo, was shot and killed during a police crackdown on an unruly mob.
 Although Ettor and Giovannitti were three miles from the scene, both were arrested and imprisoned, along with one other striker, on the charge of inciting a riot leading to the loss of life.

 While in jail, Giovannitti wrote many poems.
 By the time of the trial, that fall, several were published in leading journals, bringing him widespread fame.
-Giovannitti's poem "The Walker," in which he recounted the tormented footsteps of a prisoner, brought him comparisons to Walt Whitman and Oscar Wilde.
+Giovannitti's poem "The Walker", in which he recounted the tormented footsteps of a prisoner, was compared to Walt Whitman and Oscar Wilde.

 The imprisonment of Ettor and Giovannitti became a cause célèbre, attracting nationwide attention and inspiring activists who called for the guaranteeing of free speech.
 Workers from across the US contributed to the Ettor-Giovannitti Defense Fund, which eventually totaled $50,000.